danczw/Discord-Bot_Hase/README.md

 <br>

-In addition to these commands, the BDB also includes ~~several~~ event handlers that can be triggered by certain actions in the server.
+In addition to these commands, the bot also includes event handlers that can be triggered by certain actions in the server.
 These handlers include:

 - *on_ready:* Notifies the bot owner when the bot is ready to use.
 - *on_member_join:* This event handler notifies the server owner when a new user joins the server and greets the new user with a PM.
+- *on_member_remove:* This event handler notifies the server owner when a user leaves the server.

 <br>